UCSC-nanopore-cgl/margin/README.md

 * `polish.filterAlignmentsWithMapQBelowThisThreshold`: all reads with a MQ score below this are excluded

 The following parameters are used during adaptive sampling.
 Adaptive sampling first selects all variants above a threshold, then determines the average distance in basepairs between variants for the chunk.
-If the average distance is greater than a threshold (ie, if there are too few variants), then variants are selected in descending order of QUAL score until there are enough variants.
+If the average distance is greater than a threshold (ie, if there are too few variants), then variants are selected in descending order of QUAL score until enough variants are selected or there are no more variants above the min quality threshold.

 * `phase.useVariantSelectionAdaptiveSampling`: whether to use adaptive sampling
 * `phase.variantSelectionAdaptiveSamplingPrimaryThreshold`: above this threshold, all variants are used